abhijitmajumdar/Reinforcement_Learning_Car_Simulator/README.md

 ##### Environment
 The environment and the car objects are defined in this file and computes interactions between all physical objects in the environment using vector geometry.
 The car dynamics are based on the Bicycle model of a car.
 The car objects save properties related to the car, like the state, the sensor values and other scoring and configuration settings defined in the configuration file.
 The destination is set individually for each car, so that in a multi agent setup, different destinations for each agent can be assigned.
 The environment updates the interactions and modifies the state of the car and sensors accordingly.
 The sensors on the car are shown with a red line, indicating the range of sensing for each sensor.
 They act as distance sensors, providing the distance to the nearest obstruction to the *sensing ray*.
 Practically these sensors can be thought of as either sonar sensors, infrared sensors or even laser range finders.

 The module uses the user argument to figure out which environment to interact with, which may be a multi arena setup.
 In case of a multi-arena setup, each agent is assigned a *connection* value which specifies the arena they belong to.
-Configurablity to use the obstacles defined in the configuration file is also provided.
 There are two methods in which this module interprets the arena, one in which the points defining a polygon for an arena may be defined, and the other where the points represent a path along which a track of *track_width* width is computed.
-This is configurable and can be used to form different types of arenas.
+In case of a track like arena, the user needs to define only path along which the track is needed, and set *path_creator* to *True*, which creates a track.
+This is configurable and can be used to form different types of arenas. **When using track like arena, make sure random_agent_position and random_agent_position are set to False in the config file to ensure proper learning.**

 The configurable parameters to define if the agent(s) and destination(s) are reset to random positions are available and make sure the reset positions are valid.